wallacewi/fizzbuzz-python/README.md

-# fizzbuzz-python
+# Solução do FizzBuzz em 3 linhas
- O problema FizzzBuzz resolvindo em apenas 3 linhas em Python
+ Esse problema foi resolvido graças a simplcidade que a linguagem Python oferece.